Placement Capacity

 Placing CSW Responsibilities

-1. Verify there are no safety risks in the home.
+1. Verify and document that this home is a suitable placement and there are no safety risks in the home.

-2. Consult with TA to find out reason for Inactive status.
+2. Consult with Technical Assistant (TA) to find out reason for Inactive status.

-3. Request approval from their Supervising Children’s Social Worker (SCSW) for the child that needs placement.
+3. Request approval from their SCSW for the child that needs placement.

-• DCFS has two divisions involved with RFHs: Resource Family Approval (RFA), which works with families pre-approval, and Resource Family Support (RFS), which works with RFH after approval; Capacity increases are handled by RFS Division.
+• DCFS has two divisions involved with RFHs: RFA, which works with families pre-approval, and RFSD, which works with RFH after approval.
+Capacity increases are handled by RFSD

-6. Once notification is received from RFS Division that the capacity increase or reactivation has been granted, the child can physically be placed prior to RFS Division changing the capacity on CWS/CMS, but the placement paperwork will not be able to be generated.
+7. Once notification is received from RFSD that the capacity increase or reactivation has been granted, the child can physically be placed.

-8. After sending the e-mail, contact the assigned RFS CSW and RFS SCSW as identified on CWS/CMS; see FYI 18-19 on how to find the assigned RFS CSW.
+9. After sending the e-mail, contact the assigned RFSD CSW and RFSD SCSW as identified on CWS/CMS; see FYI 18-19 on how to find the assigned RFSD CSW.

-1. Once the form is received and no safety risks have been identified, temporarily change the capacity to accommodate the child(ren).
+1. Once the DCFS 732, Emergency Request to Reactivate or Change Capacity and/or Request Capacity Waivers form is received and no safety risks have been identified, temporarily change the capacity to accommodate the child(ren).

 2. Notify the placing CSW or SCSW that the capacity has been changed.